Goullies/Module_14_Challenge/README.md

 ![Screenshot9](./Screenshots/Screenshot9.png)

-##Tune the Baseline Trading Algorithm
+## Tune the Baseline Trading Algorithm

 The second machine learning model was ran using a new LogisticRegression classifier.
 I useed the original training data as the baseline model and fitted the new classifier.
 A predictions report was produced.

 ![Screenshot10](./Screenshots/Screenshot10.png)

-From the above report, it appears that the origina SVC classifier model proved to be the slightly better model although still a poor accuracy in predicting the 'Sell' signals of -1.0.
+From the above report, it appears that the original SVC classifier model proved to be the slightly better model although still a poor accuracy in predicting the 'Sell' signals of -1.0.

 I then made a predictions2_df DataFrame;